FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 It outlines the use cases, i.e. desirable functionality, in addition to requirements for the smart contract and the user interface.

-This application inherits specification from the [Binary Merkle Proof Verification Library specification](https://github.com/FuelLabs/sway-libs/blob/master/sway_libs/src/merkle_proof/SPECIFICATION.md).
+This application inherits the specification from the [Binary Merkle Proof Verification Library specification](https://github.com/FuelLabs/sway-libs/blob/master/sway_libs/src/merkle_proof/SPECIFICATION.md).

 # Use Cases